jo-schroeder/jo-schroeder/README.md

 ### Hi there 👋

+I'm currently a Master's student in Library and Information Science at Drexel University :woman_technologist:

+- [The Data Topic](https://github.com/topics/data) seems like it should contain datasets from the topic description.
+But scrolling through the tagged repositories it doesn't seem like many repositories follow this definition.
+- [The R Topic](https://github.com/topics/r) seems to have many relevant packages to R statistical software, but it is diffuclt to sort through repositories under the topic.

 <!--
 **jo-schroeder/jo-schroeder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.